abitmore/bexi/README.rst

 Quick Guide
 ----------
-Fill in the mongodb and azure connection details, as well as the BitShares exchange account and connection details in the config.yaml.
+Fill in the operation storage details, as well as the BitShares exchange account and connection details in the config yaml files.
+The manage_service and blockchain_monitor require the memo key of the exchange account, whereas the sign_service requires only the active key.
+The active key is what you normally see as the private key, since it allows to move funds, whereas the memo key only allows reading the memo message of transfers.

 Then initiate the blockchain monitor

 .. code-block:: bash